Strange Report

 In the United States, NBC broadcast Strange Report between 8 January and 10 September 1971.
 It aired on Fridays from 10:00 to 11:00 p.m.
 Eastern Time throughout its American run.

 Plot

-Adam Strange, a retired Home Office criminologist, solves bizarre cases with the help of Hamlyn Gynt (Kaz Garas), Evelyn McClean (Anneke Wills) and sometimes Professor Marks (Charles Lloyd-Pack).
+Adam Strange (Anthony Quayle), a retired Home Office criminologist, solves bizarre cases with the help of Hamlyn Gynt (Kaz Garas), Evelyn McClean (Anneke Wills) and sometimes Professor Marks (Charles Lloyd-Pack).
 He employs the latest techniques in forensic investigation, which he undertakes in his own laboratory in his flat in Warwick Crescent in the Maida Vale/Little Venice area of London.